All published articles of this journal are available on ScienceDirect.

 Results

 The effect of magnesium salts and sulfuric acid impurities on the distribution factor of phosphoric acid was investigated.
 Increasing the initial concentration of phosphoric acid from 5.38% to 25.61% P2O5 at 25°C led to an increase in the distribution factor from 0.178 to 0.436 for n-butyl alcohol, from 0.06 to 0.183 for isoamyl alcohol, and from 0.120 to 0.320 for tributyl phosphate.
 Increasing the temperature from 25°C to 60°C had little to no impact on the distribution factor.
-The results showed that the distribution factor of phosphoric acid is influenced by its initial concentration, particularly in the presence of sulfuric acid.
+The results showed that the distribution factors of phosphoric acid are influenced by its initial concentration, particularly in the presence of sulfuric acid.
 Among the solvents tested, n-butanol demonstrated the highest extraction efficiency.
 The phosphoric acid concentration was increased to 56%–63% P2O5, with sulfuric acid impurity levels reduced to ≤ 0.002%.

 Conclusion